Creatomate/creatomate-node/README.md

 ### Quick example

-You build up your video or image with elements (*videos, images, texts, shapes, compositions*), which can then be animated by using keyframes and transitions.
+Video or images are composed from elements (*videos, images, texts, shapes, compositions*), that can be styled, transformed, and animated.
+You can compare the process to building a webpage using HTML elements, except you're creating a video or image instead.
 A basic implementation looks like this.
-Here, two videos are concatenated together with a text overlay:
+Here, two videos are stitched together with a text overlay:

 ```javascript
 const Creatomate = require('creatomate');